pnxtech/hydra/README.md

     :
 ```

-> Note: using the above approach should first be preceded by a check to see whether the service is available using the `getServicePresence` method.
-After all, we want to make sure the service is both registered and currently available.
+> Note: using the above approach should be preceded by a check to see whether the service is available using the `getServicePresence` method.
+After all, we want to make sure the service is both registered, and currently available.

 This is where using Hydra's `makeAPIRequest` method ends up being easier and less error prone.
-The `makeAPIRequest` method accepts an object which contains the service's name along with other useful (but optional) information.
+The `makeAPIRequest` method accepts an object which contains the service's name along with other useful, but optional, information.
 The method automatically handles checking for service availability and can even push the message (request) to the service's message queue if the service is temporally unavailable.
-This is optional behavior and presumes that that this is acceptable to the sender and that the remote service is capable of handling the request as a queued message.
+This is optional behavior and presumes that this is acceptable to the sender and that the remote service is capable of handling the request as a queued message.

 ```javascript
 let message = hydra.createUMFMessage({